CunningMatthew/docker-locust/README.md

 # Notes from the field

 These quantities of requests can cause unprepared kubernetes environments (my minikube, for example) to completely stop responding to requests as all networking infrastructure can be consumed.

+I tried using an ingress instance originally, but I get much better graphs and reporting out of a direct loadbalancer.